These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 These scrummy bars consist of 2 layers: the peanut butter base and the chocolate peanut butter topping.

 The base is so peanut-butter-y!
-If you have a peanut butter lover in your life, you’ve got to make them these.
-They’re not overly sweet and there’s just a little hint of crunch.
+If you have a peanut butter lover in your life, you’ve gotta make them these bars.

 They make a perfect dessert or mid-afternoon treat!